- Home

 No. A memorial service is not a qualifying event and does not meet the criteria for Form J-13A approval.

-9. Will a local educational agency (LEA) experience an immediate loss in funding as a result of a school closure or material decrease in attendance due to an emergency?
-(Revised 10-Feb-2022)
+Will a local educational agency (LEA) experience an immediate loss in funding as a result of a school closure or material decrease in attendance due to an emergency?
+(Revised 06-May-2026)

-For a material decrease, a loss in attendance typically will result in a loss of funding but it may not be immediate for a couple of reasons.
-For one, school districts are funded based on the greater of their current year or prior year ADA and because most school districts are in declining enrollment, most school districts in the state are funded on prior year ADA.
-Thus, a reduction in current year ADA will not impact a school district until the subsequent fiscal year.
-Secondly, Local Control Funding Formula payments are paid through a set statutory schedule, so it depends on what month the emergency occurs and where CDE is in the Principal Apportionment cycle.
-Regardless, the loss of funding would be restored in the future if a Form J-13A waiver is approved by CDE.
+For a material decrease, a loss in attendance will typically result in a loss of funding, but it may not be immediate for a couple of reasons.
+For one, funded ADA differs by LEA type: school districts (and certain COE programs) are funded on the highest of current year, prior year, or the average of the three most recent prior years’ ADA, while charter schools are generally funded on current-year ADA.
+Thus, a reduction in current year attendance usually affects school districts in the subsequent fiscal year but can affect charter schools sooner depending on timing.
+Secondly, Local Control Funding Formula payments are paid through a set statutory schedule, so it depends on what month the emergency occurs and where CDE is in the Principal Apportionment cycle (Advance, P-1, P-2, Annual).
+Regardless, the loss of funding would be restored in the future if a Form J-13A waiver for material decrease is approved by CDE.

-There is no specific deadline for submitting a Form J-13A and a Form J-13A should be submitted as soon as possible once an emergency is over.
+There is no specific deadline for submitting a Form J-13A.
+While it is recommended that a Form J-13A be submitted after the emergency has ended, CDE encourages LEAs to prioritize the health and safety of students, staff, and the community before preparing and submitting the request.
 See FAQs #14 and #15 for more information.

 Submittal Information